amvvr1/RAG-AI-Chatbot-for-data-extraction-with-citations/README.md

-# AI DOCUMENT Q&A ASSISTANT
+# RAG-AI-Chatbot-for-data-extraction-with-citations

 An intelligent document analysis application that allows users to upload their documents and ask questions about their content.
-The system provides accurate answers with source attribution, showing exactly which document the information came from.
+The system provides accurate answers with source attribution and zero hallucinations, showing exactly which document the information came from.

 ## VIDEO DEMO